Breaking Down the Real Meaning of an XDR Solution

 The capacity to conduct complex data analysis makes data lakes extremely useful for different industries.
 As companies keep gathering diverse types of data, they are discovering new ways to use data lakes for critical use cases.

-As data lakes allow companies to store large amounts of variety of data without needing to design a schema beforehand, this flexibility helps in analyzing complex datasets from multiple sources.
+As data lakes allow companies to store large amounts of various data sets without needing to design a schema beforehand, this flexibility helps in analyzing complex datasets from multiple sources.
 The insights gathered can lead to strategic decision making, new product launches, and operational improvements.

 Netflix collects information about what users do, like what shows they watch, how they rate them, and what they search for, and stores it all in a data lake.
 They use machine learning algorithms to analyze this data and guess what each individual might like to watch.
 Netflix also uses this data for taking decisions on content licensing and production.
 For instance, the show House of Cards did well partly because they used data to understand what people wanted to see.